duracell80/DLNA-Radio/README.md

 ## To Run the DLNA Server:

-Edit the s_rygel_file variable in main.py to your home directory.
+Edit the s_rygel_file variable in main.py to your home directory accordingly.

 ```
 $ cd ~/
 $ cd DLNA-Radio
-$ ./start.sh
+$ ./start-pi.sh
 ```

 ## Testing in VLC: